mohakapt/react-native-native-dialog/README.md

 ```bash
 yarn add react-native-native-dialog
 ```
-> ⚠ The library only works with react-native@0.60 and up.
+> ⚠️ The library only works with react-native@0.60 and up.
 >
 ### Additional Setup
+Since this library only works with react-native@0.60.0 and up there is no need to manually link the library, But there still some additional setup you need to do.

+[Check ]

 **Automatically:**